What is Sochi Dogs?

 Yes!
 Some dogs may know their names upon arrival and others do not.
 Either way you are more than welcome to select a new name for your dog.
 It will probably take your new dog about a week to adjust to the name change.

 Can you connect me to families who have already adopted Sochi dogs?

 Absolutely!
 Sochi Dog adopters have formed a closed community on Facebook, just ask us and we can connect you.
 Or let us know where you are from and we can find a Sochi Dog adopter in your area for you to speak with.

 Is there any quarantine for dogs entering the US, Canada or the EU?

 There is no quarantine for dogs entering the US, Canada, or the EU from Sochi.
 However at least 30 days must pass from the date of their last rabies vaccine.

 Where do the dogs at the shelter come from ?

 The dogs at our shelter were either abandoned by their owners or born as strays.
-Some Sochi residents have been bringing community dogs to our shelter when they learn that town officials will be poisoning dogs in their area.
+Some Sochi residents bring community dogs to our shelter when they learn that town officials will be poisoning dogs in their area.
 All the dogs available for adoption are vetted, 100% vaccinated and spayed/neutered.
-In addition they are administered a fecal exam, deworming medication, given a flea/tick preventative.
+In addition they are administered a fecal exam, heartworms testing, deworming medication and given a flea/tick preventative.